valen20Chx/1brc/README.md

 ## Benchmarking

 You can benchmark the solution with cargo-flamegraph.
-Run `cargo flamegraph` to generate a flamegraph of the solution.
+Run `CARGO_PROFILE_RELEASE_DEBUG=true cargo flamegraph -- <file>` to generate a flamegraph of the solution.